apache/hertzbeat/home/docs/start/sslcert-practice.md

 3. View the detection index data

-> In the monitoring list, you can view the monitoring status, and in the monitoring details, you can view the indicator data chart, etc.
+> In the monitoring list, you can view the monitoring status, and in the monitoring details, you can view the metric data chart, etc.

 ![](/img/docs/start/ssl_3.png)